-If we get a ton of customers, now we have a simple container with our app and our API that can be scaled up.
-If we need 10 containers, no problem.
+If we get a ton of customers, now we have a simple container with our app and our API that can be scaled as needed.

 Normally to deploy an application you have to install all the dependencies (MySQL, Node, JRE, ncurses, whatever) on the host system.

 With Docker, instead of managing host systems, you just specify a Docker file that lists all the dependencies it needs, even to the exact version if you like.
 And then that image will work wherever the container is run.
 This also allows you to check in this Dockerfile in to version control, to keep easy track of it.